 DOA is researching possible archival solutions to manage document storage.
 This initiative is intended to improve security over documents and improve the efficiency with which these documents and related information are accessed.
-Types of documents to be considered includes permanently retained EDI security forms, HR files, line of duty records, and accounts payable documentation.
+Types of documents to be considered includes permanently retained EDI security forms, HR files, line of duty records, Payroll Service Bureau records and accounts payable documentation.

-Improving COOP -
+Improving COOP

-DOA plans to spend considerable effort in the next year to improve the Continuity of Business Operations Plan (COOP).
+DOA plans to continue spending considerable effort in the next year to improve the Continuity of Business Operations Plan (COOP).
 Currently, the plan lacks some required documentation to be in compliance with VDEM's template and there is a lack of necessary detail to ensure the success of the plan.